| | |

 Once I’ve introduced the concept of persuasive writing, I always read the book, “Hey, Little Ant.”
 I love how this book invites the reader to pick a side at the end.

 Hey, Little Ant” takes the form of a debate between an ant and a little boy.
 The boy wants to squish, but the ant pleads with the little boy to let him go.
-Back and forth they go presenting their reasons and debating what the little boy should do.
+They go back and forth presenting their reasons and debating what the little boy should do.
 The illustrations do a great job of helping show each character’s view.

 Persuasive writing is one of my favorite units to teach.
 Between introducing it with Oreos and getting to an awesome mentor text, “Hey, Little Ant” it is engaging and a lot of fun.
 If you’re an elementary school teacher, especially a first or 2nd grade teacher, you will want to check out these ideas before planning your lesson on persuasive writing.
 You’ll find ideas for books to read, a writing prompt, and activities you can use.